Abibubble/ms3-the-bar-blade/README.md

 * I decided on a very simple theme of purple and black for my color scheme.

 ### Typography
-* WHAT FONT AND WHY
-* Barcode font
+* Barcode font for the logo
-* Cursive font
+* Cursive font to link with the theme of an elegant cocktail bar.
-* Basic font
+* Basic font for the rest of the text, so as to not distract the user from the content of the site.

 ### Imagery
-* WHAT IMAGES ARE USED AND WHY
 * Cocktail images
 * Icons